aleVision/CNNsImgClassification/README.md

 # Image Classification with PyTorch (Multiple Models)

-This project is a web application for **image classification** using multiple **pre-trained deep learning models** in PyTorch.
+This project is an interactive web application for **image classification** using multiple **pre-trained deep learning models** in PyTorch.
 Users can upload an image, choose from various models, and classify the image in real-time!

 ## 🚀 Live Web App
 Check out the live web app here: